petersenpeter/CellExplorer/docs/interface/neuroscope2.md

 ### Open a session from the File menu in NeuroScope2
 A new dataset can be loaded from the File menu in NeuroScope2.
 Select `Load session from file`, to open a file dialog and select any file from the basepath of the session you want to open, that contains the basename, e.g. `basename.session.mat`.

-### Display Intan's digital and analog files in NeuroScope2
+### Display digital and analog files in NeuroScope2
+Other time series data can also be shown in NeuroScope2, including both analog and digital signals.
+You can use the session GUI `gui_session.m` for manual entry of the required time series metadata (e.g. filename, number of channels, sampling rate) as described [here](https://cellexplorer.org/datastructure/data-structure-and-format/#session-metadata).

-Intan files are treated as time series and the metadata is stored in the session struct.
-To load the files you must first specify required metadata e.g. filename, number of channels, sampling rate.
+Intan's analog and digital files are treated as time series and the metadata is stored in the session struct.
 The metadata can be imported from Intan's `info.rhd`.
 In the session GUI `gui_session.m` go to the File menu and select __Import time series from Intan info.rhd__, this will import the metadata as shown in the screenshot below.
 Save the changes and close the gui.

 <a href="https://buzsakilab.com/wp/wp-content/uploads/2021/03/gui_session_inputs.png">![CellExplorer](https://buzsakilab.com/wp/wp-content/uploads/2021/03/gui_session_inputs.png)</a>